Browsing Category "Singapore Tech"

 AI Coding Assistant: Choose based on your work context.
 GPT-5.5 integration works well for general development through VS Code or JetBrains plugins.
 Claude excels at complex business logic and architectural reasoning.
 GitHub Copilot integrates seamlessly with Microsoft-centric stacks including Azure and .NET.
 For sensitivity, consider self-hosted options using open-source models like Code Llama running on Singapore-region Azure infrastructure.

 Security Tooling: Implement dependency scanning (Snyk or Dependabot), secret scanning (GitGuardian or TruffleHog), and software bill of materials generation (Syft or CycloneDX).
-For MAS-regulated environments, ensure these tools generate audit trails for regulatory compliance per MAS Technology Risk Management guidelines available at mas.gov.sg.
+For MAS-regulated environments, ensure these tools generate audit trails for regulatory compliance per MAS Technology Risk Management guidelines.

 Conclusion